libktx/ktx/scene2d/README.md

 ```

 While certainly less verbose than Java, this DSL would not be very useful without the possibility to customize
 the widgets.
-Let's consider this example of widgets customization written in Java:
+Let's consider this example of widget customization written in Java:

 ```java
 public Table createTableWithLabel(Skin skin) {